-On October 16, 2017, the Company entered into a three-year, \$15.0 million revolving credit facility (the "Prior Credit Facility") with MidCap pursuant to a credit and security agreement (the "Credit and Security Agreement, the Company also obtained a three-year, \$7.0 million term loan with MidCap (the "Prior Term Loan").
+On October 16, 2017, the Company entered into a three-year, \$15.0 million revolving credit facility (the "Prior Credit Facility") with MidCap pursuant to a credit and security agreement (the "Credit and Security Agreement").
+As part of the Credit and Security Agreement, the Company also obtained a three-year, \$7.0 million term loan with MidCap (the "Prior Term Loan").
 On November 23, 2018, the Company exited the Prior Credit Facility with MidCap and entered into a new three-year \$25.0 million revolving credit facility (the "Credit Facility") with MidCap.
 The Credit Facility can be increased, subject to certain conditions, to \$50.0 million.
 Loans under the Credit Facility are determined based on percentages of the Company's eligible accounts receivable and eligible inventory.
 The Credit Facility bears interest at LIBOR plus 5.75% for outstanding borrowings.
 The Company is required to pay a facility availability fee of 0.5% on the average unused portion of the facility.
 The Credit Facility contains a minimum liquidity financial covenant that requires the Company to maintain a minimum of \$5.0 million in cash on hand or availability in the Credit Facility.
 In 2018, the Company incurred approximately \$1.3 million in debt issuance costs which has been offset against the debt and will be expensed over the three years.
-Unamortized debt issuance costs of \$0.7 million, relating to the Prior Credit Facility, will be amortized in accordance with the terms of the Credit Facility.
-As of December 31, 2018, there was \$16.5 million outstanding on the Credit Facility and an available balance of approximately \$1.4 million.
-As of June 30, 2019, there was \$20.4 million outstanding on the Credit Facility and an available balance of approximately \$1.1 million.
-As of June 30, 2019, the Company was in compliance with the financial covenants contained within the Credit Facility.
+Unamortized debt issuance costs of \$0.7 million, relating to the Prior Credit Facility, and an available balance of approximately \$1.4 million.
+As of September 30, 2019, there was \$15.1 million outstanding on the Credit Facility and an available balance of approximately \$0.8 million.
+As of September 30, 2019, the company was in compliance with the financial covenants contained within the Credit Facility.

-The Company recorded interest expense from the credit facilities of approximately \$0.3 million and \$0.8 million for the three months ended June 30, 2018 and 2019, respectively, which included \$0.1 million and \$0.2 million, respectively, relating to debt issuance costs.
-The Company recorded interest expense from the credit facilities of approximately \$0.6 million and \$1.5 million for the six months ended June 30, 2018 and 2019, respectively, which included \$0.2 million and \$0.4 million, respectively, relating to debt issuance costs.
+The Company recorded interest expense from the credit facilities of approximately \$0.2 million and \$0.4 million for the three months ended September 30, 2018 and 2019, respectively, which included \$0.1 million and \$0.2 million, respectively, relating to debt issuance costs.
+The Company recorded interest expense from the credit facilities of approximately \$0.8 million and \$1.9 million for the nine months ended September 30, 2018 and 2019, respectively, which included \$0.3 million, respectively, relating to debt issuance costs.

-The Company recorded interest expense from the Prior Term Loan of \$0.2 million and \$0.5 million for the three and six months ended June 30, 2018, which included less than \$0.1 million and less than \$0.1 million relating to debt issuance costs, respectively.
+The Company recorded interest expense from the Prior Term Loan of \$0.2 million and \$0.7 million for the three and nine months ended September 30, 2018, respectively, which included less than \$0.1 million relating to debt issuance costs for each period.